pschool-in/curriculum/content/science/clothes.md

 #### Guess what would they wear in the following surroundings: (fill up by drag)

 ```
-Soldiers wear *Khaki* clothes in deserts.
+Soldiers wear *khaki* clothes in deserts.

-Soldiers wear *Green* clothes in jungles.
+Soldiers wear *green* clothes in jungles.

-Soldiers wear *White* clothes in The Himalayas.
+Soldiers wear *white* clothes in The Himalayas.

 ```
 **********************************************************************************************************************************************************************